ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** Year 3: What I Got Right, Wrong, and Ridiculously Wrong is always relevant
+✅ **Timeless Topic:** What Surprised Me as a 100k–1M Creator is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well